ptPierre/bridge-indexer/README.md

-# Lobster Blockchain Indexer
+# Bridge Indexer
-(The coolest web3 startup out there)

-A blockchain indexing service that tracks token transfers on Ethereum mainnet and provides an API to query the indexed data.
+A blockchain indexing service that tracks a token bridge between Holesky and Sepolia and provides an API to query the indexed data.

 ## Features